 The Craft Unit showcases fine crafts and applied arts of craftspeople who work in supported environments, including people who have learning disabilities, physical disabilities, mental health conditions and people facing migration and settling issues.

 Contributing organisations receive up to 60% of sales revenue, which feeds back into developing and continuing this valuable work.
-The remainder supports the Craft Unit in running the website and carrying out marketing activities.

 Each of the beautiful and inspirational items available through The Craft Unit have been handmade or hand designed by people attending the following organisations.
 It is with great pleasure that we introduce...